What is a sales pipeline: management, stages and B2B metrics

 • Velocity: how long does it take to close a deal?

-• Pipeline coverage: is there enough pipeline to reach the target?
+• Pipeline coverage: is there enough pipeline to hit the goal?

 Common mistakes in B2B sales pipeline management

 • Not updating the pipeline regularly.
-An outdated sales pipeline does not reflect reality and produces incorrect forecasts that lead to bad decisions.
+An outdated sales pipeline does not reflect reality, leading to incorrect forecasts and poor decision-making.

 • Including unqualified opportunities.
-Putting anyone who replied to an email into the sales pipeline inflates the total value and creates a false sense of security.
+Adding anyone who replied to an email to the sales pipeline inflates total value and creates a false sense of security.

-• Not defining stage advancement criteria.
-Without clear criteria, each salesperson manages the sales pipeline differently and the aggregated data becomes useless.
+• Not defining progression criteria between stages.
+Without clear criteria, each salesperson manages the sales pipeline differently, rendering aggregated data useless.

 • Confusing activity with progress.
-Sending an email is not advancing the sales pipeline.
-The only real signal of progress is that the prospect takes an action: responds, books, decides.
+Sending an email is not progressing through the sales pipeline.
+The only real indicator of progress is when the prospect takes action: replying, scheduling, or deciding.

-• Not having a fill system.
-A sales pipeline that is not fed consistently empties out.
-Without active, systematic prospecting, the pipeline collapses in 60 to 90 days.
+• Lacking a system to keep it filled.
+A sales pipeline that is not consistently fed runs dry.
+Without active, systematic prospecting, the pipeline collapses within 60 to 90 days.

-How SalesDose builds and manages its clients' B2B sales pipeline
+How SalesDose builds and manages our clients' B2B sales pipeline

-At SalesDose, we do not limit ourselves to advising on what a sales pipeline is: we build it, fill it, and manage it so it generates predictable revenue from the first month.
+At SalesDose, we don't just advise on what a sales pipeline is: we build it, pack it, and manage it so it produces predictable revenue from month one.

-• External B2B SDRs: we take care of filling the client's sales pipeline with qualified meetings through structured outbound, so the sales team only has to close.
+• External B2B SDRs: we handle filling our client's sales pipeline with qualified meetings through structured outbound, letting the commercial team focus solely on closing.

-• B2B sales consulting: we structure the stages of the sales pipeline, define qualification criteria, and train the team to manage each deal with methodology.
+• B2B Sales Consulting: we structure the stages of the sales pipeline, define qualification criteria, and train the team to manage each deal using a methodology.

-• Customer acquisition systems: we design the omnichannel system that continuously feeds the sales pipeline with quality opportunities.
+• Customer Acquisition Systems: we design the omnichannel system that continuously feeds the sales pipeline with high-quality opportunities.

 • RevOps and GTM Engineering: we implement the data infrastructure that provides real-time visibility into every sales pipeline metric: value, velocity, conversion, and coverage.